unlock-protocol/unlock/docs/docs/core-protocol/public-lock/hooks.md

 1. `keyPurchasePrice` which is used to determine the purchase price before issuing a transaction,
 2. `onKeyPurchase` which is called every time a key is sold.

-If either of these fail, then the whole purchase will revert.
+If either of these fails, then the whole purchase will revert.

 The `ILockKeyPurchaseHook` contract interface describes the parameters of each function (from, recipient, original price, price paid, etc), so the hook can be properly implemented.